Jefferson Deadlift – When, Why and How to Perform this Lift

 The Jefferson Deadlift also allows you to target the muscles on each side of your body.
 The side of the body that you lead with to straddle the bar will get more intense focus than the other side.
 For that reason, you should switch lead sides every set to ensure that you are working both sides of the body evenly.

 The uneven positioning of your torso on the Jefferson Deadlift involves your midsection to a far greater degree than a conventional deadlift does.
 It especially activates the obliques and intercostals.
 In fact, you will be hard pressed to even find an oblique isolation exercise that hits the obliques as effectively as the Jefferson.
-The first time you do this move you will immediately feel like you have just come out of an ab workout - that's gotta be good thing.
+The first time you do this move you will immediately feel like you have just come out of an ab workout – that's gotta be a good thing.

-Of course, the Jefferson deadlift is also a very good way to work your lats.
+Of course, Jefferson deadlift is also a very good way to work your lats.
 You will feel your lead lat working a little harder than the other.
 This is a reason why you should alternate sides with each set that you perform.

 This exercise mimics many of the positions that you find in sports.
 There are many positions where you have one foot in front of the other.
 When you’re running, fighting or dribbling a basketball, will always have one leg in front, just like in the Jefferson squat.

-Remember how we said that the Jefferson was a favorite of Bruce Lee.
+Remember how we said that Jefferson was a favorite of Bruce Lee.
 In February of 1970, Bruce injured his lower back while performing the good morning exercise with 135 pounds on his back.
 This laid him up for a number of months.
-Coming back to his workouts, he needed to find a form of the deadlift that would be lower back friendly.
+Coming back to his workouts, he needed to find a form of the deadlift that would be lower back-friendly.
 He hit upon the Jefferson and soon discovered, for the reasons outlined above, that this was the perfect resistance training complement to his martial arts training.
 So, if it was good enough for the King of Kung Fu, don’t you think you should give it a shot?

 The Jefferson Deadlift & Back Pain

-Often people with back issues cannot do the conventional deadlift.
+Often people with back issues cannot do a conventional deadlift.
 Yet, most people, even those with serious back pain, can do a Jefferson Deadlift right away.
-The reason for this is that the regular deadlift - and even the trap bar version - locks you into a plane of movement that limits your range of motion.
+The reason for this is that the regular deadlift – and even the trap bar version – locks you into a plane of movement that limits your range of motion.
 This limitation can lead to imbalance.

 - Step over the bar to straddle it.

-- Position your feet at a 45 degree angle to the bar.
+- Position your feet at a 45-degree angle to the bar.

 - Now squat straight down and rotate to bring your hands to the bar.

-Use a mixed grip with the palm facing forward on the front hand and back on the back hand.
+Use a mixed grip with the palm facing forward on the front hand and back on the backhand.
 Some people may prefer to use a double overhand grip, but most people find that the mixed grip feels more natural.

 Keeping your upper body up, you should now adjust your foot positioning to find the strongest leverage.
 You may find that going straight down and turning to meet the bar will give your strongest leverage point.
 Or, you may find that more of a single leg front stance gives you more power, with the back leg serving more as a balancing aid.